andyj1/Awesome-Multimodal-Dataset-Distillation/README.md

 In recent years, multimodal dataset distillation has gained increasing attention in the research community, across many institutes and labs.
 More papers are now being published each year.
 These wonderful researches have been constantly improving multimodal dataset distillation and exploring its various variants and applications.

-This project is curated and maintained by [Jongoh Jeong](https://github.com/andyj1).
+This project is curated and maintained by [andyj1](https://github.com/andyj1).

 <!-- ## How to submit a pull request? -->
 <!-- 🌐 [Project Page](#)